Owmacohe/owmacohe.github.io/pantry/articles/Unspooling Song Session 1.md

 > (based on Passive Perception) You begin to make out something peculiar before you.
 A hand, no, hands floating disembodied in the air.
 New ones seem to sprout from behind the old, and grab each others' wrists.
 They form a simple ring.
 Then more unfurl out.
 A hole made of hands.
 They expand, covering the extremities of your vision and your hearing.
 Sensory perception fails.
 And what is left behind is a small figure.
 Frail, with long, LONG flowing black hair covering its eyes.
 And Voquev Vehirit stands up before you.

 - [Voquev Vehirit] commandeers their bodies
-   - Arthur: "It's me you've been looking for.
+   - Roven / Wyvil: "It's me you've been looking for.
 It's always just been me."
-   - Fran: "You're going to die in a few days.
+   - Violet: "You're going to die in a few days.
 Make it to me, and that won't happen."
-   - Cirdan: "I accept.
+   - Caius: "I accept.
 I'm ready to deal."
    - Nohr: "I know what you want.
 Free me, and your word will be as truth."
    - Mahalia: "How do you know your family is real?
 If you want to make sure that they stay that way, you'll come aid me."